TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Split/Index.rst

          token

    Data type
-         str /stdWrap
+         string /stdWrap

    Description
-         string or character (token) used to split the value
+         String or character (token) used to split the value.

-   Default

 .. container:: table-row